pSpitzner/beets-flask/README.md

 Major things that are planned:

-- An ammend mechanic.
+- An amend mechanic.
 This should allow the container to run imports automatically.
 Instead of approving, you would later correct imports that were identified incorrectly.
 - An actual library view, with search, covers and audio preview.
 The backend is likely up for the task already.
 - Push the image to dockerhub
+- Mobile friendly

 # Developing